Chapter 2 Hosting Concepts

 Shiny applications use HTML, CSS, and JavaScript to render a web application.
 The HTML contains textual information about a website.
 While the CSS provides styling for a website.
 The JavaScript enables interactivity for a website by communicating with the Shiny application backend.

-Figure 2.1: Web technologies from simple HTTP request/response (top), to Websocket connetions (middle), and WebAssempbly (Wasm) based applications (bottom).
+Figure 2.2: Web technologies from simple HTTP request/response (top), to Websocket connections (middle), and WebAssembly (Wasm) based applications (bottom).

 2.3 Servers

 Servers can be offered as either as a IaaS (infrastructure as a service) or PaaS (platform as a service).
 IaaS provides access to a server without any support.
 It requires configuration and some server administration knowledge.
-While PaaS usually abstracts direct access to the server by offering tools to help host and manage your application on a platform.
+For example, a common IaaS provider is AWS EC2 which provides you a VPS without any services.
+That means you will have to configure your own networking and resource management during the deployment of your application.

 2.4 Hosting Environments